Boyer-Lindquist space-times and beyond: Meta-material analogues: Introduction

-\parindent0pt \parskip7pt In two recent articles~\cite{Schuster:2017,Schuster:2018} we have carefully re-analyzed and re-explored the notion of electromagnetic analogue spacetimes.
-In the first article~\cite{Schuster:2017} we addressed the (relatively old) question of just when a (possibly moving) electromagnetic medium (characterized by permittivity $\epsilon$, permeability $\mu$, and magneto-electric $\zeta$ tensors, and a 4-velocity $V^a$) is fully equivalent \emph{at the wave optics level} to an effective Lorentzian metric --- an analogue spacetime --- and we then explicitly constructed the effective space-time metric in terms of the optical tensors.
-In the second article~\cite{Schuster:2018} we explicitly constructed the flat-space laboratory (Cartesian) susceptibility tensors appropriate for mimicking the Schwarzschild geometry in various quasi-Cartesian forms (curvature, isotropic, Kerr--Schild, Painleve--Gullstrand, and Gordon forms), also analyzing general static spherically symmetric spacetimes, and the Kerr geometry~\cite{Kerr-book, Kerr-intro} in both Kerr--Schild and Doran forms~\cite{Doran,River} (both of which are easily put into quasi-Cartesian form~\cite{Schuster:2018}).
+In the second article~\cite{Schuster:2018}, we explicitly constructed the flat-space laboratory (Cartesian coordinate) susceptibility tensors appropriate for mimicking the Schwarzschild geometry in various quasi-Cartesian forms.
+(Specifically, we analyzed curvature, isotropic, Kerr--Schild, Painlev\'e--Gullstrand, and Gordon forms of the Schwarzschild geometry.)
+We also analyzed general static spherically symmetric space-times, and the Kerr geometry~\cite{Kerr1,Kerr2,Kerr-book,Kerr-intro}, in both Kerr--Schild and Doran forms~\cite{Doran,River} (both of which are easily put into quasi-Cartesian form~\cite{Schuster:2018}).

+In the third article \cite{Schuster:2018b}, we contrasted the essentially algebraic nature of the present electromagnetic analogue space-time model with other potential electromagnetic analogues, which would be more in line with the traditional, analytic approach: Instead of building on tensorial similarities in the action (see the next section), one would traditionally look for a specific differential equation (usually the Laplace--Beltrami equation on a curved background) for making comparisons between electromagnetism and gravitation.
+This also allowed us to demonstrate simple cartographic effects on the analogue Hawking temperature that are to be expected from simple \emph{{spatial}} rescaling.
+This furthermore links back to existing work on cartography in electromagnetic space-time {analogues} \cite{Thompson:2015,Fathi:2016}.

+Unfortunately, working with the Kerr geometry (or more generally, arbitrary axially symmetric space-times) in Boyer--Lindquist coordinates is technically much messier {than working in Kerr--Schild and Doran forms, or in spherical symmetry}. {The difficulty arises} because there is no longer any natural unit-determinant quasi-Cartesian form for the metric, and we shall turn to this topic in the current article.